Nexus-Mods/vortex-api/docs/_posts/2020-9-4-Introduction.md

 In this case all it does is register an action which will appear as a button (labeled "Greet" and with an eye icon "show") in the top-right menu.
 When clicked it opens an alert dialog Greeting the user.
 Nice.

 If you prefer, you can write your extension in any programming language that gets translated to JavaScript, most of ours are written in TypeScript.
-These require a bit more setup but there is documentation and samples to help you with that: https://nexus-mods.github.io/vortex-api/2020/09/05/Project-Management.html
+These require a bit more setup but there is documentation and samples to help you with that: [Project Management](https://nexus-mods.github.io/vortex-api/2020/09/05/Project-Management.html)

 ## Installation